-- 1.19 A Local Plan must show how much new employment development is likely to occur and how it will plan for this accordingly.
-This demonstrates what is and isn't considered acceptable when the council considers planning applications.
-It also helps to give certainty to landowners, businesses, developers and local communities.
-This paper explains how we arrived at employment land requirements in the Local Plan. - 1.20 The overall level of employment provision allows us to look at how many sites may need to be allocated, and where.
+- 1.20 The overall level of employment provision allows us to look at how many sites may need to be allocated, and where.
 When allocating sites we can take a view on what may be the most suitable locations for new employment land.
-This should be based on promoting a sustainable pattern of development across the district. - 1.21 Working out how much new employment space we need to allocate informs the infrastructure needed to support new development i.e. in terms of new physical infrastructure requirements such as in relation to transport, utilities and other services; and - 1.22 It's a national planning policy requirement- paragraph 161 of the National Planning Policy Framework (NPPF) that directs us to assess the need for the land and floor space for economic development over the plan period as part of our plan- making. - 1.23 The NPPF at paragraphs 160 and 161 directs local authorities to have a clear understanding of business needs within the economic markets operating in their area; and to assess the land or floor space needs for economic development. - 1.24 The recent Green Paper 'Building our Industrial Strategy' January 2017 seeks better alignment of housing, infrastructure and economic plans.
-Recent government guidance particularly in the approach to assessing housing and employment land supply (HELAA) strongly supports taking an aligned view on housing and employment land and not treating each in isolation. - 1.25 A local planning authority must understand, prepare and maintain a robust evidence base of both existing employment needs and likely changes in the market. - 1.26 The council will work with the business community to understand their changing needs and identify and address any barriers to investment, including a lack of housing, infrastructure or viability.
+This should be based on promoting a sustainable pattern of development across the district. - 1.21 Working out how much new employment space we need to allocate informs the infrastructure needed to support new development i.e. in terms of new physical infrastructure requirements such as in relation to transport, utilities and other services; and - 1.22 The Local Plan has been prepared in conformity with the National Planning Policy Framework (NPPF) 2012, where the Local Plan has been updated to reflect the NPPF 2018 this is stated within the document. - 1.23 It's a national planning policy requirement- paragraph 161 of the NPPF that directs us to assess the need for the land and floorspace for economic development over the plan period as part of our plan- making. - 1.24 The NPPF at paragraphs 160 and 161 directs local authorities to have a clear understanding of business needs within the economic markets operating in their area; and to assess the land or floorspace needs for economic development. - 1.25 The Industrial Strategy 2017 seeks better alignment of housing, infrastructure and economic plans.
+Recent government guidance particularly in the approach to assessing housing and employment land supply (HELAA) strongly supports taking an aligned view on housing and employment land and not treating each in isolation. - 1.26 A local planning authority must understand, prepare and maintain a robust evidence base of both existing employment needs and likely changes in the market. - 1.27 The council will work with the business community (including developers, landowners and agents through the Mansfield Developer Forum and Growth Delivery Group to understand their changing needs and identify and address any barriers to investment, including a lack of housing, infrastructure or viability.